bgveenstra/fundamentals/02_chapter/04_lesson.md

 #HTML Boilerplate

 We've learned a bit about HTML tags, but we don't know much yet about their context and how to properly organize tags.
-To do this, we'll look at some HTML boilerplate code.
+We'll start with HTML boilerplate.

 In web development, "boilerplate" code is standard code that can be reused as a starting point for many different projects.

 The HTML boilerplate gives a standard, starter set of structural elements that help us organize the rest of our code.

 This helps developers read through HTML smoothly, and it tells browsers how to format a site!
 Always use the HTML boilerplate in your HTML documents.

-Here's a common HMTL boilerplate:
+Here's a common HMTL boilerplate with some extra comments:

 ```html
 <!DOCTYPE html>